decentralized-identity/keri/docs/KERI-made-easy.md

 **It’s like the connectors on the back of your TV**.
 They let you plug in a device from another manufacturer (DVD player, games console, set-top box) and both the TV and the device know what to do next.
 The connectors are the interface that lets one machine talk to another.<br/>
 **It's like a waiter at a restaurant**.
 The waiter takes a guests' food order, then delivers to the food order to the kitchen staff.
 The kitchen staff then makes the food, hands the food to the waiter, and then the waiter delivers the correct food order back to the guest. <br/>[Source](https://sidewaysdictionary.com/#/term/API)

 So for our purpose API and external service just won't do.
-Because we have to trust third parties and our identity could be revealed in the process to others.
+Because we have to trust third parties and our identity could be revealed or abused in the process to others.

 ### Okay, got it: it's great, it's new, it's relevant, but can I eat, can I wear it, can I ride it? <img src="../images/me-and-mother-in-law.jpg" alt="Mother-in-law demanding answers" border="0" width="100">